 We’re Here to Help

-Comprehensive genomic profiling (CGP) — also known as biomarker testing or tumor profiling — is a method of cancer testing that can find the mutations in your cancer’s DNA that may be causing your cancer to grow.
+Comprehensive genomic profiling (CGP) — also known as biomarker testing or tumor profiling — is a method of cancer sequencing using a single test to access hundreds of cancer relevant genes and detect genomic mutations known to drive cancer growth.
 The mutations in your cancer’s DNA may help your doctor identify a targeted therapy, immunotherapy, or clinical trial that is right for you.
 The resources below can help you navigate through the Foundation Medicine testing process.

 For general information about CGP testing, available treatment options, and patient videos please visit StartWithStepOne.com.

-FoundationOne CDx is an FDA-approved test for all solid tumor cancers performed on a tissue biopsy.
+FoundationOne CDx is an FDA-approved test for all solid tumors performed on a tissue biopsy.
 It uses CGP to search 324 genes for cancer-relevant mutations in the DNA of your tumor to help identify targeted therapy, immunotherapy, and clinical trial options that may be right for you.

-FoundationOne Liquid is a laboratory developed liquid biopsy test for all solid tumors that analyzes 70 genes from just a simple blood draw.
-FoundationOne Liquid can help identify targeted therapy, immunotherapy, and clinical trial options that may be right for you.
+FoundationOne Liquid CDx is also an FDA-approved test for all solid tumors that analyzes over 300 genes from just a simple blood draw, called a liquid biopsy.
+FoundationOne Liquid CDx can help identify targeted therapy, immunotherapy, or clinical trial options that may be right for you.

 FoundationOne Heme is a laboratory developed test* for blood cancers like leukemia and lymphoma, and for sarcomas, that tests over 400 genes and biomarkers to identify targeted therapy, immunotherapy, or clinical trial options that may be right for you.
 The test can be performed on blood, bone marrow, or a tissue biopsy.